Hair Restoration Laboratories Review – DHT Blocking Shampoo?

 Through my trials of hair loss treatment and usage of DHT blockers, I have finally realized that DHT is, without doubt, the main nasty reason behind the majority of hair loss and that was the case for me!
 It only took me 6 months and hundreds of dollars wasted to find out lol.

 I think that it is far better to use something containing DHT blockers rather than use something containing nothing.
 This is why I would endorse others to use this shampoo, particularly for individuals on a tight budget who would never be able to afford its super expensive mainstream counterparts.

 This bottle of shampoo will last 2 to 4 months, depending on the length of your hair, giving you even more value.
-I used it on my extremely long hair, and one bottle lasted nearly two months which is similar to other shampoo's like Hair La Vie.
+I used it on my extremely long hair, and one bottle lasted nearly two months which is fairly long time compared to other shampoo's.